Meet Jessica Cruz, NAMI California Executive Director

 “I don’t ever give up.
 I have a passion for change, a passion for people, a passion to make this world a better place, a passion for NAMI.”

-Jessica lives in Sacramento with her husband, Markam, 7-year-old daughter, Ella, and 4-year-old son, M.J, along with their golden retriever, Rudy.
+Jessica lives in Sacramento with her husband, Markam, children Ella and M.J, along with their golden retriever, Rudy.
 An avid sports fan, she played basketball in college and still shoots hoops with her husband, a physical education teacher.

 Jessica previously served as the Executive Director of Muscular Dystrophy Association and worked in key positions at the California Hospital Association and the California Broadcasters Association.
 She holds a Master’s of Public Administration with an emphasis in Health Services from the University of San Francisco and a BA in Mass Communications from California State University at Sacramento, where she is a guest professor.
 She is a graduate of the USF Leadership Institute, the USC Leadership Institute, and the Nonprofit Resource Center Executive Director Leadership Institute.